Working at the Alipur Fish Docks and Market – Bangladesh

 Hilsaha – Bangladesh National Fish

-Did you know that Hilsa, the national fish of Bangladesh, has been declared a Geographical Indicator?
-It’s a significant achievement for the country as about 12% of its total fish production comes from Hilsa alone.
-Hilsa contributes most to the country’s overall fish production as a single species.
-(Toufique, 2015).
+Did you know that Hilsa, Bangladesh’s national fish, has been declared a Geographical Indicator?
+This is a significant achievement for the country, as about 12% of its total fish production comes from Hilsa alone.
+Hilsa contributes most to the country’s overall fish production as a single species (Toufique, 2015).
 It’s truly a remarkable fish and a source of pride for Bangladesh.

 Its soft, oily texture and mouthwatering taste make it a real treat.
 It’s no wonder it’s often referred to as the “queen of fishes” and even holds the title of national fish of Bangladesh and state fish of West Bengal.
 Source